obeim/react-native-quran-app/README.md

 ## Note
-- note about the stupid expo issues that may occur
+- note about the issues that may occur

 ## Installation
 - installation guide